 Step 1 – CSP Policies

 Every CSP has its own set of policies as to how its cloud infrastructure can be used by its clients.
 One such policy talks about penetration testing and a CSP may require you to inform in advance before conducting a penetration test.
-If a CSP requires you to notify for conducting a penetration testing and you do not notify, your penetration testing activity will look like a DDoS attack and eventually, it may shut down your account.
+If a CSP requires you to notify for conducting penetration testing and you do not notify, your penetration testing activity will look like a DDoS attack, and eventually, it may shut down your account.
 In addition, notifying a CSP is also important as your neighbor may get affected due to your penetration testing activity.

 Most of the CSPs are proactive and they take extra care in ensuring the security of their cloud infrastructure.
-If abnormal activities happen, it is also a possibility that a CSP representative may call you for inquiring what is happening.
+If abnormal activities happen, it is also a possibility that a CSP representative may call you for inquiring about what is happening.
 Hence, you must go through the relevant penetration testing policy of a service provider to understand rights & liabilities as well as legal requirements.
 (Read more about Amazon and Google Cloud’s requirements here and here respectively)

 Step 2 – Penetration Testing Plan

 Preparing a penetration testing plan ensures that testing activities are concluded on the set deadlines.
 Your penetration testing plan should cover areas such as –